UCLNatSci/2022/NSCI0018/_sources/waves/waveequationsolns.md

 ```{math}
 u(x,\,t) =  A \cos(kx + \omega t - \phi_1) + B \cos(kx - \omega t - \phi_2)
 ```
-Each of the constants $phi_1,\,\phi_2$ represents a **phase** along each wave.
+Each of the constants $\phi_1,\,\phi_2$ represents a **phase** along each wave and we call this the **phasor representation** of the oscillations.
 Although we can think of these wave solutions in a fiven domain, it is typical to think of them as a continuous oscillation.
 Hence we just need to think about where to start (and finish) examining our wave solution.
 If we have a wave set up such that we start from a peak, then we can just discard the phases, $\phi_1 = \phi_2 = 0$.
 So a very common way to write wave solutions is:
 ```{math}
 u(x,\,t) =  A \cos(kx + \omega t ) + B \cos(kx - \omega t)
 ```